INVERTEBRATES

 This category provides a comprehensive overview of invertebrates, covering their biology, diversity, evolution, habitats, importance, and conservation.
 Explore the fascinating world of invertebrates, from the familiar, such as insects and spiders, to the lesser-known, such as bryozoans and brachiopods.

-Do Caterpillars Sleep?
+Do Ants Have Brains?
 Read More »

 crabs breathing mechanisms explained